Neonatal Intensive Care Unit (NICU) Car Seat Safety

 - ALWAYS follow car seat instructions and car owner's manual.

-- NEVER install car seat in front seat that has an active air bag.
+- NEVER install a car seat in the front seat that has an air bag.
 The back seat is safer for all children.

 - Only use the car seat in the car.
-Babies need to sleep lying flat on their backs.
+Your baby needs to sleep lying flat on his/her back.

 - Dress your baby in clothes with legs so the harness straps fit between the legs.

-Avoid a thick snowsuit or wrapping baby in a blanket.
-Put extra blankets over the straps.
+- Avoid a thick snowsuit or wrapping baby in a blanket.
+You may add blankets over the straps.